 The Society of Automotive Engineers, or SAE, and the American Iron and Steel Institute, or AISI, use a four-digit system to designate the chemical composition of steel.
-For steel alloys, the first two digits indicate the major alloying elements present and the last two digits give the carbon content in hundredths of a percent.
-Consequently, 4140 and 4150 steels have common alloying elements but different amounts of carbon.
+For steel alloys, the first two digits indicate the major alloying elements present, and the last two digits give the carbon content in hundredths of a percent.
+This means that 4140 and 4150 steels have the same alloying elements, chromium and molybdenum, but 4150 steel has more carbon.

 - chromium image by david hughes from Fotolia.com